 That brutality enraged the crowd, and somebody threw a tomato at Captain Baggs.
 It hit him in the chest, but the watery pulp sprayed his face.

-The crowd started throwing things at the two policemen.
+The crowd started throwing things at the two police officers.
 Baggs raised his Glock-50 gun and fired two shots into the air.
 The gunshots were loud, eliciting some shrieks from the crowd.
 Two more Chicago police officers rushed up to the beleaguered officers.
 One of them was a female officer, Rosie Juarez.
-She looked at one of the onlookers and asked: “What’s going on?”
+She looked at one of the onlookers and asked.

+“What’s going on?”

 One lady in the crowd stepped forward and responded angrily.

-“Three mob bastards were beating up on Pastor Montgomery when this lady here, you know, this Angel girl, jumped in and protected Pastor Jeremiah and fought off the mob motherfuckers.
+“Three mob bastards were beating up on Pastor Montgomery when this lady here, this Angel girl, jumped in and protected Pastor Jeremiah and fought off the mob motherfuckers.
 Then this fucking cop here arrested the Angel and let the three wise guys escape.
 You call this justice?
 Well, fuck you.
 Let her go!”

 An ambulance pulled up, its siren blaring.
-Two emergency medical technicians jumped out and rushed to Pastor Jeremiah, who was who was still semi-conscious.
+Two emergency medical technicians jumped out and rushed to Pastor Jeremiah, who was still semi-conscious.

-The crowd, still chanting, started throwing things at the officers.
+The crowd, still chanting, continued throwing things at the officers.
 Officer Juarez spoke nervously to Captain Baggs.

 “Jesus, Captain.
 We have to get her out of here.”